Finding the Minimal Parameter Budget for Implicit Reasoning: A Data Complexity Driven Scaling Law for Language Models: Problem and Experimental Setup

 To evaluate the language model's capability of reasoning over the knowledge graph, we test the LMs on a held-out set of triples that are not seen in the training time.
 Note that all entity and relation types should have been seen during training time and the language model is only tasked to connect missing edges.
-To eliminate the need to generate the correct form of relation and entity IDs, and to handle the case where multiple correct answers exist, we design the testing set to be 10-option multiple-choice questions: the language model is tasked to choose the correct tail entity given the head entity and the relation.
+To eliminate the need to generate the correct form of relation and entity IDs, we design the testing set to be 10-option multiple-choice questions: the language model is tasked to choose the correct tail entity given the head entity and the relation.
 We ensure that there is only one correct answer among the given 10 options.
-Suppose there are $M$ questions in the testing set.\footnote{We fix $M=1000$ for all of our experiments.} For a ground truth triple $(e^{h}, r, e^{t})$, we design 9 distracting options $e^{(1)}, e^{(2)}, ..., e^{(9)}$.
-Then we use the test accuracy $\text{Acc}(\theta, G)$ and testing loss $\ell(\theta, G)$ to evaluate the reasoning capability of a language model $\theta$ over the knowledge graph $G$:
+Suppose there are $M$ questions in the testing set.\footnote{We fix $M=1000$ for all of our experiments.} For a ground truth triple $(e^{h}, r, e^{t})$, we randomly sample 9 distracting options $e^{(1)}, e^{(2)}, ..., e^{(9)}$ that are not the correct answer.
+Then we use the test accuracy $\text{Acc}(\theta, G)$ and testing loss $\ell(\theta, G)$ (the next token prediction loss) to evaluate the reasoning capability of a language model $\theta$ over the knowledge graph $G$: